-Strong rip currents expected at area beaches through Memorial Day Weekend
+Strong rip currents expected at area beaches through Memorial Day weekend

 If you can float, you might even just relax and "go with the flow."
 Rip currents do not usually go out very far.
 Let the rip current carry you until it slows down a short distance offshore.
 Then swim toward the beach away from the rip current.

-"As long as you pay attention every couple minutes," agreed Bauer.
-"It would be nice without that strong current."

-That’s why Virginia Beach lifeguards are warning people this Memorial Day weekend to steer clear of the water.

 "If you look at the water and you think this looks really dangerous, it really is and don’t get in it.
-Just don’t," said Chief of the Virginia Beach Lifesaving Service Tom Gill.
+Just don’t," Chief of the Virginia Beach Lifesaving Service Tom Gill told 13News Now.

 He said while rip currents are definitely a concern this weekend, the bigger concern to him is how rough the water will be in general because of the weather pattern coming through.